 Watch the serrated edges of the lid!
 Pry it off and lift the cardboard liner out of the can.

 Underneath the lid and cardboard liner you will find 22 tightly-packed paper packets of 20 rounds each.

 One in the middle has a cloth ribbon sticking out from either side.
-Notice that in the fully packed picture at left.
+Notice that in the fully packed picture.

 Use that ribbon to lift out that one packet.
 Once you get one out, others can be removed much more easily.

-According to measurements at 7.62x54r.net, military surplus ЛПС rounds fired from an M1891/30 Винтовка Мосина or Vintovka Mosina should provide the performance shown in the above table.
+According to measurements at 7.62x54r.net, military surplus ЛПС rounds fired from an M1891/30 Винтовка Мосина or Vintovka Mosina should provide the performance shown in this table.